NCGRP/haplotypista/README.txt

 Haplotypista generates a new data matrix by combining a given number of SNPs into a single haplotype block.
 	Each unique haplotype block is given a new, integer-coded, allelic state.
-Also calculates block length.
+Also calculates physical length of resulting blocks.

 To compile:  use "make"
 Usage: haplotypista -i inputfile -o outputfile -b minblocklength maxblocklength -m missingdatachar -p ploidy